 Located in the heart of Melbourne, with delivery locations across metropolitan Melbourne, ICV focuses on practical skills and hands-on experience, that prepare students for the workplace and graduate with the knowledge to thrive in their careers.

 We understand the importance of being industry ready, that is why we take a personalised approach.
 Our programs are delivered by passionate teachers who are established in their professions.
 They use traditional learning practices while incorporating new educational technologies to create a diverse classroom that creates collaborative learning for students with mixed abilities, working together towards a common goal.
-Many of our classrooms and workshops simulate real-work environments and in some courses, students have the opportunity to undertake work placement in the industry while learning.
+Many of our classrooms and workshops simulate real-work environments and in some courses, students have the opportunity to undertake a work placement in the industry while learning.

 As a Registered Training Organization we adhere to the comprehensive training delivery requirements of the VET Quality Framework (VQF).

 This qualification provides a trade outcome in carpentry, covering work in residential and commercial applications.

 This qualification reflects the role of builders, site managers and managers of small to medium-sized building businesses

 This unit of competency specifies the mandatory work health and safety training required prior to undertaking construction work.
 The unit requires the person to demonstrate personal awareness and knowledge of health and safety legislative requirements in order to work safely and prevent injury or harm to self and others.
 It covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and emergencies.
 It also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.

 This qualification reflects the role of support workers who complete specialised tasks and functions in aged services; either in residential, home or community based environments.